Portneuf River East: Geography

 The Portneuf East River rises at the mouth of Lake Emilien (length: 1.8 km; altitude: 579 m) surrounded by mountains.
 The mouth of this lake is located 6.8 km East of Lake Daniel; 25.0 km North-West of the mouth of the Portneuf East river.

-From Lac Émilien, the Portneuf Est river generally flows east, then south-east, entirely in forest areas over 37.7 km according to the following segments:
+From Lac Émilien, the Portneuf East River generally flows east, then south-east, entirely in forest areas over 37.7 km according to the following segments: